MikeTaylor/palaeo-vo/vo-manuscript.md

 ![Figure I. human vertebrae in cross-section](figures/export-jpeg/Figure-I-hemisected-human-vertebrae.jpeg)

 > **Figure I.** Human vertebrae in cross-section.
 XXX Write more when the annotations are there.
+XXX Provenance

 ---